decyphir/breach/README.md

 # README #

-Breach is a Matlab toolbox for simulation-based design of dynamical systems.
+Breach is a Matlab toolbox for simulation-based design of dynamical/CPS/Hybrid systems.

 ## Install
 - Setup a C/C++ compiler using mex -setup
 - Run InstallBreach
-- Stop worrying about GiNaC (if you got this error)
+- Stop worrying about GiNaC (if you see this error)
 - Add/save path to Breach folder
 - Run InitBreach

-## Try demos
+## Getting Started

-cd into Examples/DemoAFC and run DemoAFC\_1\_Interface, DemoAFC\_2\_Simulation, etc, in the right order.

-Or, run Init\_BrAFC and any DemoAFC\_xxx script.

-These demos were used to generate a tutorial accessible at this address: https://bitbucket.org/donze/breach/src/f1b4700a07362ac2e5044656cb62a9bbf6e3b72d/Tutorial_DemoAFC.pdf?at=default
+Type

+>> BrDemo.

+and Tab to get a list of available demo scripts.
+Corresponding documentation can be found in

+Doc/pdf
+Doc/html

+Also consult Examples/README for some details about available examples (not all working/up-to-date).

 ## Contact/Support